ttran2001/ttran2001.github.io/README.md

 ![Screenshot 2022-11-05 025714](https://user-images.githubusercontent.com/87620828/200138723-61f1f962-37bc-494c-8c5f-6146b02bc4aa.jpg)

 1. Type `sudo pacman -S zsh`.
 This would install the zsh shell package given that we wanted to install a different shell not was not bash.
+Since we do not have root access, type `su root` and type the password you set for root access.
+2. Type `zsh` and foolow the following step to make it correct
+   - Type `1`: Continue to the the main menu
+   - Type `2`: Configure the auto-complete system
+   - Type `1`: Set to the default option
+   - Type `0`: to exit and save the configuration
+   - Type `exit`

 ### Customizing zsh